DynamicsShop/SD-Interface-EDI/SD-Interface-EDI-Release-Notes.md

 - BCv21 App - Functionality was added to the SDY EDI Job Queue Entry Card to allow the new SD Interface EDI document types to be selected from the list of Document Types.

-- BCv21 App - A FactBox similar, to the FactBox in the EPOD Orders page, was added to the Purchase Order Confirmations page.
+- BCv21 App - A FactBox similar, to the FactBox in the EPOD Orders page, was added to the Purchase Order Confirmations page, .

 - BCv21 App - The Message Document Type was changed from Purchase Invoice to Purchase Order Confirmation.